DavidPesta/JSComponent/README.md

 - If you cannot get an object's controllers to work (from anywhere, PHP or elsewhere), you might have neglected to put "return _this;" at the end of the init function.

-- A considerable amount of time was spent debugging a problem that turned out to be a missing period in front of the JSComponentClass that was defined inside of the model.
-Always be attentive to class selectors being defined properly with periods.

 - Make sure you utilize the cloneJSComponentClass method found in the JSComponent.js base class.
 If you attempt to do this manually, you may accidentally find yourself doing something like this: "$( ".ClassName" ).clone();", which may clone this from somewhere else on the page (and not from inside "#JSComponents") if it had already been attached somewhere.
 This is particularly nasty because it can lead to intermittent errors, where the initial state is messed up in the event that it already exists on the page, but perfectly normal when it does not already exist on the page.

+## To Do List

+- A PHP program script that takes input parameters in a form and then automatically generates all the files for a new empty shell component based on those parameters, even placing them in the location specified

 ## License

 The MIT License

-Copyright (c) 2012 David Pesta
+Copyright (c) 2012-2013 David Pesta

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the